greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_RESOURCE_GROUP.html.md

 ## <a id="section3"></a>Description

 Creates a new resource group for Greenplum Database resource management.
+You can create resource groups to manage resources for roles or to manage the resources of a Greenplum Database external component such as PL/Container.

 A resource group that you create to manage a user role identifies concurrent transaction, memory, CPU, and disk I/O limits for the role when resource groups are enabled.
 You may assign such resource groups to one or more roles.

+A resource group that you create to manage the resources of a Greenplum Database external component such as PL/Container identifies the CPU limits for the component when resource groups are enabled.
+These resource groups use cgroups for both CPU management.
+Assignment of resource groups to external components is component-specific.
+For example, you assign a PL/Container resource group when you configure a PL/Container runtime.
+You cannot assign a resource group that you create for external components to a role, nor can you assign a resource group that you create for roles to an external component.

 You must have `SUPERUSER` privileges to create a resource group.
 The maximum number of resource groups allowed in your Greenplum Database cluster is 100.

 Greenplum Database pre-defines three default resource groups: `admin_group`, `default_group`, and `system_group`.
 These group names, as well as the group name `none`, are reserved.

-To set appropriate limits for resource groups, the Greenplum Database administrator must be familiar with the queries typically run on the system, as well as the users/roles running those queries.
+To set appropriate limits for resource groups, the Greenplum Database administrator must be familiar with the queries typically run on the system, as well as the users/roles running those queries and the external components they may be using, such as PL/Containers

 After creating a resource group for a role, assign the group to one or more roles using the [ALTER ROLE](ALTER_ROLE.html) or [CREATE ROLE](CREATE_ROLE.html) commands.

+After you create a resource group to manage the CPU resources of an external component, configure the external component to use the resource group.
+For example, configure the PL/Container runtime `resource_group_id`.

 ## <a id="section4"></a>Parameters